alexverboon/DefenderResourceHub/docs/about.md

 # Defender Resource Hub

-Welcome to your go-to hub for everything related to the Microsoft Security stack like Microsoft Defender and Microsoft Sentinel.
+Welcome to your go-to hub for everything related to the Microsoft Security stack like Microsoft Entra, Microsoft Defender and Microsoft Sentinel.
 The purpose of this project is to provide you with relevant references to information provided by Microsoft and the cmmmunity.

 You will find the following type of information: